• About

 • Add garlic and cook for an additional minute.
 Add spinach and cook, tossing continuously, until wilted, about 2 minutes.
 Remove from heat.

-• Press thawed pie crust into a deep, 9-inch tart pan with a removable bottom (or a deep-dish pie pan).
+• Press thawed pie crust into a deep, 9-inch pie pan with a removable bottom (or a deep-dish pie pan).
 Transfer spinach and mushroom mixture into crust and top with half of the cheddar cheese.

 • In a large bowl, whisk eggs, half-and-half, salt, and pepper.
 Pour egg mixture into the crust and top with the remaining cheese.